 Family-Friendly Hollywood Boulevard

-Hollywood Boulevard is not ALL about the nightlife.
-Madame Tussauds Hollywood wax museum moved in next to Grauman's Chinese Theatre in 2009, joining the Hollywood Wax Museum, Ripley's Believe it or Not Odditorium, the Guinness World Records Museum and the Hollywood Museum (ok for teens, but not young kids) all in the vicinity of Hollywood & Highland.
-These are all family-friendly (if kitschy) attractions that stay open late, making this a fun area to be in the evening as well as the daytime.
-Disney's El Capitan Theatre and the Disney Soda Fountain and Studio Store, immediately across from the Hollywood & Highland Center, provide additional family entertainment options.
-The costumed characters in front of Hollywood & Highland also offer a fun photo opportunity for kids, but don't forget to stock up on dollar bills to tip the actors.
+In the vicinity of Hollywood & Highland are all family-friendly (if kitschy) attractions that stay open late.
+Madame Tussauds Hollywood wax museum moved in next to Grauman's Chinese Theatre in 2009, joining the Hollywood Wax Museum, Ripley's Believe it or Not Odditorium, the Guinness World Records Museum and the Hollywood Museum, which is good for teens, but not young children.
+Disney's El Capitan Theatre and the Disney Soda Fountain and Studio Store, provide additional family entertainment options.
+The costumed characters in front of Hollywood & Highland offer a fun photo opportunity for kids, but don't forget to stock up on dollar bills to tip the actors.

 The nearest freeway to Hollywood Boulevard is the 101 Hollywood Freeway which flows northwest from Downtown LA with multiple exits that give easy access to Hollywood Blvd.

-The Metro Red Line runs along Hollywood Blvd for 3 stations.
-Northwest-bound from Downtown LA, they are at Western, Vine and Highland.
-The Red Line continues north to Universal Studios...
-Hollywood and North Hollywood (a separate city).
-The Red Line connects in Downtown LA to Metro service to Long Beach, Pasadena and LAX.
+The Metro Red Line runs along Hollywood Blvd for three stations.
+Northwest-bound from Downtown LA, the stations are located at Western, Vine and Highland.
+The Red Line continues north to Universal Studios Hollywood and North Hollywood.
+The Red Line connects in Downtown LA to Metro service to Long Beach, Pasadena, and LAX.

 A variety of Metro and city LADOT buses provide service along Hollywood Boulevard.

 If you love the outdoors, take a hike into Runyon Canyon in the Hollywood Hills.
-The park entrance and trailhead are just 4 blocks from the La Brea end of the Walk of Fame at the north end of N Fuller Ave.
-You'll get a great view over Hollywood and you might run into a rock star.
+The park entrance and trailhead are just 4 blocks from the La Brea end of the Walk of Fame at the north end of North Fuller Ave.
+The trail offers a great view over Hollywood and visitors might just run into a movie star.